 “Barth” was a German surname derived from the old German word “bardo” meaning “bearded one”.
 The English equivalent is “Beard”, which is how subsequent generations of this family were known in America — except for my own small branch that adopted the “Baird” spelling.
-Zacharias and his immediate family members were often recorded as Bard or Bart by German-speaking clerks while English-speaking clerks typically recorded the name as Beard or Bard.
+Zacharias and his immediate family members were often recorded as Bard or Bart by German-speaking clerks while English-speaking clerks typically recorded the name as Beard.

 Appears in Frederick County, Maryland in 1746